+Have you suffered and Monarch Life insurance claim denial?
 Although Monarch Life Insurance Company stopped selling disability insurance in the early 1990s, that does not mean you will no longer receive payment for a policy you previously purchased.
 If your Monarch Life insurance policy was undervalued, delayed, or denied, you have an ally in Donahue & Horrow, LLP, whose legal team is committed to protecting your rights and securing the benefits you are rightfully owed.

 At Donahue & Horrow, LLP, our legal team has more than 80 years of combined experience, and our lawyers come from insurance and medical malpractice backgrounds.
 They have seen all of the tricks insurance companies try to use in an effort to avoid paying legitimate claims.
 Given the situation regarding Monarch Life’s exit from the disability insurance space, having a trusted legal resource to navigate this complicated landscape is even more important to secure your benefits.

 We are a Los Angeles-based law firm that has successfully secured millions of dollars for our clients for their denied disability claims.
 Our lawyers are devoted to pursuing compensation for our clients facing bad faith insurance tactics and medical malpractice.

 Call us today if you think that you have been treated unfairly or unethically in regards to your Monarch Life insurance policy: (877) 664-5407.

 Monarch Life’s Tactics In Denial of Disability Insurance Claims